-Pradaxa® treatment does not need routine clinical monitoring.^{4,5} In cases of suspected overdose or in patients treated with Pradaxa® presenting in emergency departments or prior to surgery, it may be advisable to assess the anticoagulation status.
+Pradaxa® treatment does not need routine clinical monitoring.
+A.5 In cases of suspected overdose or in patients treated with Pradaxa® presenting in emergency departments or prior to surgery, it may be advisable to assess the anticoagulation status.

-- Activated Partial Thromboplastin Time (aPTT) The aPTT test provides an approximate indication of the anticoagulation status but is not suitable for precise quantification of anticoagulant effect. - Dilute Thrombin Time (dTT), Thrombin Time (TT), Ecarin Clotting Time (ECT)
+- International Normalised Ratio (INR) The INR test is unreliable in patients on Pradaxa® and should not be performed. - Activated Partial Thromboplastin Time (aPTT) The aPTT test provides an approximate indication of the anticoagulation status but is not suitable for precise quantification of anticoagulant effect. - Dilute Thrombin Time (dTT), Thrombin Time (TT), Ecarin Clotting Time (ECT)

-There is a close correlation between plasma dabigatran concentration and degree of anticoagulant effect.1-3 For a quantitative measurement of dabigatran plasma concentrations, several dabigatran calibrated assays based on dTT have been developed.6-9 A plasma level of >67 ng/mL dabigatran plasma concentration prior to the next medicinal product intake may be associated with a higher risk of bleeding.^{1,2} A normal dTT measurement indicates no clinical relevant anticoagulant effect of dabigatran.
+There is a close correlation between plasma dabigatran concentration and degree of anticoagulant effect.1-3 For a quantitative measurement of dabigatran plasma concentrations, several dabigatran calibrated assays based on dTT have been developed.6-9 A plasma level of >67 ng/mL dabigatran plasma concentration prior to the next medicinal product intake may be associated with a higher risk of bleeding.
+A normal dTT measurement indicates no clinical relevant anticoagulant effect of dabigatran.
 TT and ECT may provide useful information, but the tests are not standardised.

 Table 3: Coagulation test thresholds at trough (i.e. prior to the next medicinal product intake) that may be associated with an increased risk of bleeding.
-Please note: in the first 2-3 days after surgery there may be greater test variability therefore results should be interpreted with caution.^{3,4}
+Please note: in the first 2-3 days after surgery there may be greater test variability therefore results should be interpreted with caution.